davegallant/site/content/post/why-i-threw-out-my-dotfiles.md

 If you run `cat ~/.zshrc`, you will see the way these configuration files are generated.

+You can extend this configuration for programs such as (neo)vim, emacs, alacritty, ssh, etc. To see other programs, take a look at [home-manager/modules/programs](https://github.com/nix-community/home-manager/tree/master/modules/programs).

+## Gateway To Nix

+In ways, home-manager can be seen as a gateway to the nix ecosystem.
+If you have enjoyed the way you can declare user configuration with home-manager, you may be interested in expanding your configuration to include other system dependencies and configuration.
+For example, in Linux you can define your entire system's configuration (including the kernel, kernel modules, networking, filesystems, etc) in nix.
+For macOS, there is [nix-darwin](https://github.com/LnL7/nix-darwin) that includes nix modules for configuring launchd, dock, and other preferences and services.
+You may also want to check out [Nix Flakes](https://nixos.wiki/wiki/Flakes): a more recent feature that allows you declare dependencies, and have them automatically pinned and hashed in `flake.lock`, similar to that of many modern package managers.

 ## Wrapping up

-And that is how you can get started defining your user configuration with home-manager.
-You can extend this configuration for programs such as (neo)vim, emacs, alacritty, ssh, etc. To see other programs, take a look at [home-manager/modules/programs](https://github.com/nix-community/home-manager/tree/master/modules/programs).
+The title of this post is slightly misleading, since it's possible to retain some of your dotfiles and have them intermingle with home-manager by including them alongside nix.
+The idea of defining user configuration using nix can provide a clean way to maintain your configuration, and allow it to be portable across platforms.
+Is it worth the effort to migrate away from more from shell scripts and dotfiles?
+I'd say so.